Alumsdesigns/davinaleilaniblooms/README.md

 - Hero Section: Brand & Founder Introduction.
 Visual Hook with Hero Image and h1 with Core Message
 - Founder Profile: Meet Davina Leilani, personal story and brand values.
 - Team Member Spotlights Responsive section, with a picture, name, title and introductary informaton.
--  An about Gallery showcasing some more through the visual portfolio lens
+-  An about gallery section showcasing some more through the visual portfolio lens.
+Gives an sense of what you can dream and expect to receieve in real life also.